Overview of Payroll Taxes in Portugal

 Pension in Portugal

-In Portugal, people receive old-age pensions when they reach the retirement age of 66 years and four months, applicable to both men and women.
+In Portugal, people receive old-age pensions when they reach the retirement age of 66 years and seven months, applicable to both men and women.
 The pension amount is determined by their social security contributions and earnings history.

 Managing Common Payroll Challenges in Portugal